CACTO-SL: Using Sobolev Learning to improve Continuous Actor-Critic with Trajectory Optimization: Method

 \subsubsection{Differentiability of the Critic Network}

-The original CACTO algorithm used ReLU activation functions for both the actor and critic networks.
-In CACTO-SL, we have observed that ReLU activation functions do not work well in combination with Sobolev Learning.
-Indeed, the ReLU function leads to piecewise-linear approximations, for which the gradient information may not represent well the local behavior of the function.
+The original CACTO algorithm used ReLU activation functions for both actor and critic.
+In CACTO-SL, we have observed that ReLU functions do not work well with Sobolev Learning.
+Indeed, ReLU functions lead to piecewise-linear approximations, for which the gradient may not represent well the local behavior of the function.
 For this reason, in CACTO-SL the critic network uses SIREN (Sinusoidal Representation Networks) layers \cite{SIREN}.
 Characterized by its smooth and continuously differentiable nature, SIREN layers bring a crucial advantage to learning the gradient, preventing the generation of ill-behaved gradients from the loss term on the derivative mismatch.